 Students should apply to graduate (via MyASU) by the deadline in the semester in which they anticipate defending.
 The deadline to apply to graduate is posted online with other graduation deadlines, but occurs in mid October in the Fall and mid February in the Spring semester.
 There is a \$50 application fee but, if a student does not graduate in the semester for which they pay the fee, it will roll forward.
 Students only have to pay the fee for each degree.

 Students must schedule their dissertation defense at least 10 working days in advance.
+This must be officially scheduled through the iPOS.

 Students should refer to the Graduate College's defense page, which contains information on: